Ethereum gas price slumps as the number of ETH active addresses crash | Cryptopolitan

 |

-After the frenzy for DeFi dapps, the Ethereum platform is beginning to see a rapid drop in the use of its network which has also resulted in the slump in Ethereum gas price.
+After the frenzy for DeFi dapps, the Ethereum platform is beginning to see a rapid drop in the use of its network which has also resulted in the slump of Ethereum gas price.

-According to Santiment, the plummeting of interactions on the ETH network began in the middle of September after the preceding months had witnessed a massive growth in market activities which were basically driven by DeFi farming opportunities like Uniswap.
+According to Santiment, the plummeting of interactions on the ETH network began in the middle of September after the preceding months witnessed massive growth in market activities.
+DeFi farming opportunities like Uniswap drove these activities.

 Ethereum gas price slumps